Evolutionary-Intelligence/DistributedEvolutionaryComputation/SI/PSO-CBO.md

   publisher={National Academy of Sciences}
 }

+@article{2018-PNAS-Yeom,
+  title={Polypyrimidine tract-binding protein blocks miRNA-124 biogenesis to enforce its neuronal-specific expression in the mouse}, author={Yeom, Kyu-Hyeon and Mitchell, Simon and Linares, Anthony J and Zheng, Sika and Lin, Chia-Ho and Wang, Xiao-Jun and Hoffmann, Alexander and Black, Douglas L}, journal={Proceedings of the National Academy of Sciences}, volume={115}, number={47}, pages={E11061--E11070}, year={2018}, publisher={National Academy of Sciences}
+}

 @article{2021-PNAS,
   title={Combining pressure and electrochemistry to synthesize superhydrides}, author={Guan, Pin-Wen and Hemley, Russell J and Viswanathan, Venkatasubramanian},